-Wells was adopted by a chief named Gaviahate ("Porcupine"), and raised in the village of Kenapakomoko [Snakefish Town] on the Eel River, six months up from Logansport in northern Indiana.
-His Miami name was "Apekonit" (Wild Carrot), perhaps in reference to his red hair.
-He seems to have adapted to Miami life quite well, and accompanied war parties—perhaps even serving to decoy flatboats along the Ohio River.
+Wells was adopted by a chief named Gaviahate ("Porcupine") and raised in the village of Kenapakomoko [Snakefish Town] on the Eel River, six months up from Logansport in northern Indiana.
+His Miami name was "Apekonit" (Wild Carrot), perhaps about his red hair.
+He seems to have adapted to Miami life quite well and accompanied war parties—maybe even serving to decoy flatboats along the Ohio River.

 Wells was located and visited by his brother Cary around 1788 or 1789.
-He visited his family in Louisville but remained with the Miami, perhaps because he had married a Wea woman and had a child.
-His wife and daughter were later captured in a raid by General James Wilkinson in 1791, and taken to Cincinnati.
-Meanwhile, under the command of the great Miami war chief Little Turtle, Wells led a group of Miami sharpshooters at St. Clair's Defeat in 1791, the biggest victory the Indians ever won against the U.S. Army.
-The next year, in an effort to free the Indians held hostage, Wells returned to Louisville, where his brother Sam encouraged him to meet with Rufus Putnam in Cincinnati, who hired Wells to help him make a treaty with the Indians in Vincennes, Indiana, where the hostages were freed.
-Putnam then hired Wells to spy on the confederated Indian councils in 1792 and 1793 along the Maumee River in Northwest Ohio.
+He saw his family in Louisville but remained with the Miami, perhaps because he had married a Wea woman and had a child.
+His wife and daughter were later captured in a raid by General James Wilkinson in 1791 and taken to Cincinnati.
+Meanwhile, under the command of the great Miami war Chief Little Turtle, Wells led a group of Miami sharpshooters at St. Clair's Defeat in 1791, the biggest victory the Indians ever won against the U.S. Army.
+The following year, to free the Indians held hostage, Wells returned to Louisville, where his brother Sam encouraged him to meet with Rufus Putnam in Cincinnati, who hired Wells to help him make a treaty with the Indians in Vincennes, Indiana, where the hostages were freed.
+Putnam then hired Wells to spy on the Confederate Indian councils in 1792 and 1793 along the Maumee River in Northwest Ohio.

 While his first wife was held captive in Cincinnati, Wells married Little Turtle's daughter Wanagapeth ("Sweet Breeze"), with whom he had four children.